 Since we’ve been sharing my blog income in our monthly financial reports, I’ve had lots of people ask how to actually start a blog, as in how to actually go through the nitty gritty technical details of getting a self-hosted blog up and running.
 I’m not an expert, but I’m happy to share what I do know, so I decided to put together a step-by-step showing how I set up my own blog!

-We use Bluehost for our hosting.
+I recommend Bluehost for hosting, as that’s exactly what we did and we had a great experience.
 My husband, the technical one of us, did the research before we chose Bluehost.
 I didn’t even realize at the time (though my husband probably did) that Bluehost is the only hosting service officially recommended by WordPress.
 Personally, we’ve had a great experience.
-All the numbers say we should have outgrown Bluehost’s starter plan, but it’s still working great for us!

 Go to the Bluehost site and click on the green “get started now” button.